“Level” Floors—Not So Much

 Marble always rolls to the centerEvery room in the houseMarble test on video: Place a marble on a level, watch it roll off the level.

-Spongy / bouncy spotsKids’ playroom, kitchen, pretty much all overFeels like the subfloor isn’t tight to the joists.
+Spongy / bouncy spotsKids’ playroom, kitchen, pretty much all overWhen you step, the floor gives a little—almost like it’s giving in.

 Creaking floorsUpstairs hallway, stairs, kids’ playroom, kitchen, and moreSqueaking, clicking, and more.

-It started as a sub-floor suspicion, but with the marble consistently tracking toward the center—both upstairs and downstairs—we’re now worried the entire structure may be sloping inward, not just isolated low spots in the sheathing.
+It started as a sub-floor suspicion, but with the marble consistently tracking toward the center—both upstairs and downstairs—we’re now worried the entire structure may be having issues, not just a few spots.

 RiskWhat That Could Mean for Us